cmosbeux/ElmerIceCodes/MELT/README.md

 - `PICO.F90`: Implementation of the PICO parameterization for melt processes.
 This module relies on the other module:
   - `DistanceModule.F90`: Module for computing distances to grounding lines and ice fronts.

-- Other supporting files and modules.
+- Other supporting files and modules such as the `USF_CondDistance.F90` and the `USF_CondFront.F90`.

 ## Usage